|Profile||General | EIA profile | SEA profile|

 At national level, the Appraisal Centre for Environment and Engineering ('The China EIA Centre’) is since 1992 responsible for providing technical reviews of EIA reports, supporting research and training for licensed assessment agencies and for Environmental Protection Bureaus (EPB).
 It is affiliated to the MEP.
 According to the legislation, several other departments such as the Ministry of Water Resources can take part in the management of EIA at national level.

 At local level, EPBs operate from provincial level down to environmental protection offices at the lowest level of township and village governments.
-Only the national, provincial and county level EPBs can approve EIAs though.
+Only the national, provincial and municipal level EPBs can approve EIAs though.
 Furthermore, local appraisal centers for environmental engineering exist.
 They are technical support institutions that operate directly under the EPBs.
 Finally, local agencies can take part in the the management of EIA.

 Mandate for exemption of EIA obligation